mvolkmann/blog/src/swift/swift-lang.md

     This is a protocol that could have been named `ToString`.
     It can be given this name with
     `typealias ToString = CustomStringConvertible`.

-- Lack of wait cursors

-  When creating a new project, there is a long pause after each step and there is no indication that work is happening in the background.
-  This is surprising coming from Apple which has a reputation for building great UIs.

-- Code not re-evaluated

-  Sometimes after fixing an error reported by the compiler, Xcode doesn't re-evaluate the code and the error remains.
-  Resuming Preview triggers it to compile the code again.

-- Flaky builds

-  Sometimes a project will fail to build with no errors identified in the code.
-  Pressing the "Diagnostics" button displays error messages that are typically not helpful.
-  Sometimes pressing the "Try Again" button results in a clean build.
-  Other times it is necessary to close the project, reopen it, and build again to resolve the mystery issues.

 - Too many warnings about things developers cannot fix